 Here is an example

-# deployment.yaml apiVersion: apps.edgenet.io/v1alpha kind: SelectiveDeployment metadata: name: simple-experiment namespace: your-authority-slice-your-username-1 spec: workloads: daemonset: - apiVersion: apps/v1 kind: DaemonSet metadata: name: simple-experiment namespace: your-authority-slice-your-username-1 labels: app: simple-experiment spec: selector: matchLabels: app: simple-experiment template: metadata: labels: app: simple-experiment spec: containers: - name: simple-experiment image: username/simple-experiment:1.0 ports: - containerPort: 80 resources: limits: cpu: 100m memory: 125Mi requests: cpu: 100m memory: 125Mi selector: - value: - North_America - Europe operator: In quantity: 5 name: Continent
+# deployment.yaml apiVersion: apps.edgenet.io/v1alpha kind: SelectiveDeployment metadata: name: simple-experiment namespace: your-tenant spec: workloads: daemonset: - apiVersion: apps/v1 kind: DaemonSet metadata: name: simple-experiment namespace: your-tenant labels: app: simple-experiment spec: selector: matchLabels: app: simple-experiment template: metadata: labels: app: simple-experiment spec: containers: - name: simple-experiment image: username/simple-experiment:1.0 ports: - containerPort: 80 resources: limits: cpu: 100m memory: 125Mi requests: cpu: 100m memory: 125Mi selector: - value: - North_America - Europe operator: In quantity: 5 name: Continent

 And here is the command to launch it (provide the correct path to your